hcoob/QA_5.2_training/README.md

 5. find_days_df(df, column_one, column_two): creates a new column that stores the difference between two dates
 6. drop_duplicates(df, column): removes duplicate rows
 7. save_to_csv(df, path, file_name): outpus the clean data into a new .csv file

+# Testing

+Testing is automatically carried out through pytest and GitHub actions when code is pushed to the repository.

 # Data visualisation